-- A. The magnitude of asymmetry shall increase as the translation speed increases, all other factors held constant. - B. The mean wind speed shall decrease with increasing surface roughness (friction), all other factors held constant.
+- A. The magnitude of asymmetry shall increase as the translation speed increases, all other factors held constant. - B. The mean wind-speed shall decrease with increasing surface roughness (friction), all other factors held constant.

-Purpose: This Standard requires the modeler to demonstrate physical consistency of the model wind field.
+Purpose: This Standard requires the modeler to demonstrate physical consistency of the model wind-field.

-1. Provide a completed Form M-3, Radius of Maximum Winds.
+1. Provide a completed Form M-3, Radius of Maximum Windsand Radii of Standard Wind Thresholds.